Shopify Email vs. Mailchimp: Which should you choose in 2025?

 User experience

+The user experience of an email marketing platform is important for staying connected with your customers.
 In this Shopify Email vs. Mailchimp comparison, we’ll examine how the usability and functionality of each platform impact your ability to deliver a hassle-free customer experience.

-Shopify Email is designed to help business owners easily set up and manage campaigns.
+Shopify Email helps business owners set up and manage campaigns.
+Here’s how it simplifies email marketing:

 • Seamless integration: Automatically connects to Shopify stores, eliminating the need for manual setup